 Background: The National Archives holds the permanently valuable records of the Federal government.
-These include records of interest to genealogists, such as pension files, census, and Freedmen’s Bureau materials.
-For information about the National Archives' holdings start on our home page www.archives.gov.
+These include records of interest to genealogists, such as pension files, ship passenger lists, census and Freedmen’s Bureau materials.
+For information on National Archives holdings see www.archives.gov.